Foreclosure Defense FAQs

-- Lengthen the life of your loan – If you had a twenty (or thirty) year mortgage, extending that by several years will also stretch out the payments so that your monthly amount due will be much lower.
+- Lengthen the life of your loan.
+If you had a 20- or 30-year mortgage, extending that by several years will also stretch out the payments so that your monthly amount due will be much lower.

 What is a foreclosure?

 Your bank or lender can take possession of your property via the foreclosure process if you fail to stay current on your mortgage payments.

 How does the bank start foreclosure against me?